-Gateway Assessment measures Group Risk If MyState Limited does not meet compliance and risk management obligations, its reputation is materially damaged, capital adequacy and liquidity fall below Prudential range(s), or if an Accountable Person does not meet their personal accountability BEAR obligations, STI may be reduced or forfeited at Board discretion.
-Profit before Tax exclusive of Executive Management STI and Company Performance Bonus (PBT Before Incentives) If PBT before Incentives is below FY21 budget, STI may be reduced or forfeited.
+Gateway Assessment measures Group Risk If MyState Limited does not meet compliance and risk management obligations, its reputation is materially damaged, capital adequacy and liquidity fall below prudential range(s), or if an accountable person does not meet their personal accountability BEAR obligations, STI may be reduced or forfeited at Board discretion.
+Profit before Tax and exclusive of Executive Management STI and Company Performance Bonus (PBT Before Incentives) If PBT and Incentives is below FY21 budget, STI may be reduced or forfeited.
 Values and Behaviours (Individual) Executives must live the MyState Limited values and meet or exceed expectations as assessed against the values by their manager.
 If not, STI may be reduced or forfeited.
 The Board may also exercise discretion.

 The Board has determined that all the FY21 gateways had been met.
-The Board notes that MyState Limited did not receive any Job Keeper benefits.
-Performance against three joint performance measures, Earnings per Share, Net Interest Margin and Cost to Income Ratio have been wholly met.
-It was particularly pleasing that the key non-financial measures customer NPS and net customer growth was higher than the previous year.
+The Board notes that MyState Limited did not receive any JobKeeper benefits.
+Performance against three joint performance measures, earnings per share, net interest margin and cost to income ratio have been wholly met.

+It was particularly pleasing that the key non-financial measures, customer NPS and net customer growth, was higher than the previous year.